benlau6/benlau6.github.io/src/content/notes/online-retail-analytics.md

 ## Evaluation

 - Field experiment
   - Causal inference
-  - Reasons
-    - Preliminary analysis of the pricing decision support tool on historical data suggested that, in fact, the model recommended price increases had little to no effect on sales quantity.
-Motivated by this analysis, we wanted to design an experiment to test whether implementing model recommended price increases would decrease sales.
-Ideally, we would have liked to design a controlled experiment where some customers were offered prices recommended by the tool and others were not; due to potentially inducing negative customer reactions from such an experiment, we decided not to pursue this type of experiment.
-Instead, we developed and conducted a field experiment that took place from January through May of 2014 and satisfied Rue La La’s business constraints.
   - Questions to address
-    1. would implementing model recommended price increases cause a decrese in sales quantity
+    1. would implementing model recommended price increases cause a decrease in sales quantity
     2. what impact would the recommended price increases have on revenue
 - Hypothesis testing

 ## Tools